-3. SUMMARY
+4. SUMMARY

 The HyTI (Hyperspectral Thermal Imager) mission will demonstrate how high spectral and spatial long-wave infrared image data can be acquired from a 6U CubeSat platform.
-The mission will use a spatially modulated interferometric imaging technique to produce spectro-radiometrically calibrated image cubes, with 25 channels between 8-10.7 $\mu$ m, at a ground sample distance of ~60 m.
-The HyTI performance model indicates narrow band NE $\Delta$ Ts of <0.3 K. The small form factor of HyTI is made possible via the use of a no-moving-parts Fabry-Perot interferometer, and JPL's cryogenically-cooled BIRD FPA technology.
+The mission will use a spatially modulated interferometric imaging technique to produce spectro-radiometrically calibrated image cubes, with 25 channels between 8-10.7 μ m, at a ground sample distance of ~60 m.
+The HyTI performance model indicates narrow band NE Δ Ts of <0.2 K. The small form factor of HyTI is made possible via the use of a no-moving-parts Fabry-Perot interferometer, and JPL's cryogenically-cooled BIRD FPA technology.
+The HyTI satellite was launched on board SpX-30 on 21 March 2024 (Figure 5), and will be deployed from he International Space Station on 18 April 2024.